 The Tree of the Knowledge of Good and Evil (Bad) represents the world of circumstance or consequences.

 The Jewish people and all of man will contest and then suffer over the standards of good and bad.
 This contention is unavoidable since the Fruit of Good and Bad is mixed.
-It is not that one piece of fruit may be good but another bad, but that the same fruit contains both good and bad.
+It is not that one piece of fruit may be good but another bad, but that the same fruit contains both qualities.
 Thus, Satan’s temptation introduces confusion into the mind, for merely tasting the fruit draws you into the worldly condition—to taste the world as it were, but not well prepared nor armored by God.

 Another issue of soul development points to timing, God’s timing, measured in His ‘Order of Events’ and for your benefit.
 To sow the seed of good timing (God’s timing) has altered more than one life for the better.
 You may ask, knock and seek, sow and then reap; regardless, there is timing to preparation and there is timing to experiences.
 This is a wisdom Adam and Eve did not possess; perhaps they were learning these fundamental lessons, but the disruption of the fallen Satan now intervenes.